lunatunaa/Html_Basics/README.md

 # Html_Basics
-These are the first html files I created in the Java Immersion Class taught by Tech Talent South.
+This repository is created for two reasons, one to attempt pushing something to Github and two as the first assignment for a Java Immersion Class offered by Tech Talent South.
+It contains four files:

+  - basics.html
+  - travel.html
+  - restaurants.html
+  - resume.html

+These four files are my first attempts at coding in html.